waterbycounty

 What's happening with rivers in Putnam County right now?

-Putnam County's primary USGS streamgage on the BIG WALNUT CREEK is currently reading 337 cubic feet per second — 96% of the long-term mean of 351.45 cfs.
+Putnam County's primary USGS streamgage on the BIG WALNUT CREEK has a pipeline snapshot of 337 cubic feet per second — 96% of the long-term mean of 351.45 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Putnam County water compare to the Indiana average?